Mudassirch2k9/plugin/readme.txt

 == Screenshots ==

-1. Create beautiful sign-up forms that blend in with your theme.
+1. Create a slick product advisor widget that blends in with your theme.
-2. Integrate with any other plugin out there.
+2. Integrate any type of prouduct.
-3. Add a highly converting top bar form to your site.
+3. Add highly engaging questions to the product advisor.
-4. Style your form with our Styles Builder (premium feature).
-5. Integrate your WooCommerce store with Mailchimp (premium feature).
-6. Dive into detailed sign-up statistics (premium feature).
+4. Create as many questions and answers as needed. (premium feature).
+5. Integrate the product advisor widget on any post or page and start boosting your conversions.

 == Changelog ==